RavinSG/obsidian-cyber/Proxy Servers.md

 **Reverse proxies** function opposite of forward proxies; they handle requests from external systems to services on the internal network.

-Some proxy servers can also be configured with rules, like a [[Firewall]].
+Some proxy servers can also be configured with rules, like a Firewall.
 For example, you can create filters to block websites identified as containing malware.